 50. What is Ballard suctioning?

-A Ballard suctioning catheter is an in-line suction catheter that is often used on patients who are intubated.
+A Ballard suctioning catheter is an in-line suction catheter that is often used on patients who are intubated and receiving mechanical ventilation.

 What are the Patient Outcomes of Airway Suctioning?